Cardiovascular system anatomy and physiology

 Types of the Cardiovascular System

-There are two types of Cardiovascular System which is the open Cardiovascular System and closed Cardiovascular System.
-Open Cardiovascular Systems mean circulation in any ducts or veins of mammals.
-And Closed Cardiovascular System means circulation without ducts or veins.
-Examples include Butterflies, insects, octopuses, & cockroaches. but in nursing, we only learn of the Human Cardiovascular System only, let’s learn in detail about the Cardiovascular System.
+There are two types of Cardiovascular System which is the open Cardiovascular System and the closed Cardiovascular System.
+Open Cardiovascular Systems means circulation in any ducts or veins of mammals and Closed Cardiovascular System means circulation without ducts or veins.
+Examples include Butterflies, insects, octopuses, & cockroaches.
+But in nursing, we only learn about the Human Cardiovascular System only, Let’s learn in detail about the Cardiovascular System.

 Heart

-The heart is a hollow muscular organ of the body, The heart’s main function is pumping blood all over the body, The Heart pumps around 7200 liters of blood in a day.
+The heart is a hollow muscular organ of the body, The heart’s main function is to pump blood all over the body, The Heart pumps around 7200 liters of blood in a day.
 Heart beats in a day about 100000 times.
-Heart weight in males is approx 310 grams and in females, it has approx. 255 grams.
+Heart weight in males is approximately 310 grams and in females, it has approximately.
+255 grams.
 The heart lies obliquely, its base above and apex below.
 It is basically all about the Heart let’s learn in detail the Structure & Position of the Heart, Functions of the Heart, the Conduction System, the Cardiac Cycle, normal values of the heart, and more.

 Structure of the Heart